 Chelaka Gunamuni, aka Chaz, is the 33 year old chef/owner of Kottu House, a Sri Lankan micro – bites restaurant that has been top-ranked by the NY Times and Zagat.
 For the past four years, the tiny, 10 seat restaurant has made a name for itself on the Lower East Side, whose reputation as a flourishing spot for hip, tatted restaurateurs has revolutionized the culinary world.
 But this October, the beloved restaurant will be shutting its doors for good.

-EDITOR’S NOTE: We regretfully announce that Kottu House decided to close its doors just two weeks ago.
+EDITOR’S NOTE: We regretfully announce that Kottu House decided to close its doors.

 There’s this one dish called the Kottu.

 It’s like a Sri Lankan pad thai with shredded Indian flatbread, or “Roti”, in place of noodles and vegetables, eggs, and spices stir- fried into crispy, brown perfection.
 The dish is equal parts hangover cure and flavor explosion on your tongue.
 If one were adventurous, one could even ask for it to be extra spicy, with the chef dousing it in a fiery sauce that rivals the hottest pepper you can think of.

 I can confirm, the tier 4 tongue burn is well worth the flavor.